JohanHorsmans/cds-language-exam-2021/self_assigned/README.md

 The F1-score is a metric devised to fuse the relation between model precision and recall into a unified score.
 The metric is defined as taking the harmonic mean of precision and recall.
 The reason for using the harmonic mean, rather than the arithmetic mean, is that the harmonic mean of a recall-score of 0 and a precision-score of 100 would result in an F1-score of 0, rather than 50.
 This is advantageous, since it means that a model cannot achieve a high F1-score by having a high recall or precision by itself.
 The macro-averaging procedure of the macro F1-score involves calculating the arithmetic mean of the F1-score for each class.

 For our modeling, we have chosen to use the Ælæktra-architecture.
 The reason behind using this model is that it, across a large range of tasks, has proven itself to be a new gold-standard for Danish NLP-tasks.
-Furthermore, it requires fewer computational resources to train compared to similar model-architecture.
+Furthermore, it requires fewer computational resources to train compared to similar model-architectures.

 <!-- HOW TO RUN -->
 ## How to run